mambawopieman/notes/README.md

 4. Comment your code, especially for complex logic, but let the code itself do the talking as much as possible.
 5. Continuously refactor to remove redundancy and improve structure.
 6. Test thoroughly to ensure simplicity doesn't compromise functionality."

+# 2024-02-15
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+This quote by computer scientist Donald Knuth emphasizes the importance of avoiding unnecessary optimization early in the development process.
+It's a reminder that over-concentrating on small details of efficiency before fully understanding the bigger picture can introduce complexity and bugs, potentially causing more harm than good.
+The true art of programming lies not just in making something work, but in making it work well, and being able to adapt and improve it over time.